buddy-works/buddy-gulp-iconfont/README.md

 <% }) %>
 ```

 CSS template is most important, because it will be used as main part of our website.
 Thereby you can use icons in your HTML file with this syntax: `<i class="icon-rocket"></i>` or in CSS: `content: '\ea09';`.
+Remember that this is only source and all results will be placed in `iconfont/` directory.

 **iconfont-src/index.html**